reAudioPlayer-Apollo/source/README.md

 - songs played while playing a game, usde for the playlist recommendation algorithm (featured in Apollo On Air) (using SMLib.list) (GMLT.csv)
 - Move Actions, source / target for 'move' actions for the recommendation algorithm (MVMLT.csv)
 - YT-Sync Jobs (job description + archive) (Syncs/*)

+reAudioPlayer collects and stores anonymously on an external server, only accessible through the audio player:
+- [install directory]/ressources/games.json is being synchronised to the cloud

+reAudioPlayer collects and temporary stores anonymously on an external server, only accessible through the audio player with an automatically generated key:
+- game library, used to share your games, generated key can be shared to friends